 Whether it’s in the kitchen or a garage, we depend upon cabinets to keep our homes organized.
-But over time, cabinets can start to look faded, damaged, or simply outdated with everyday use.
-Fortunately, painting kitchen cabinets is an easy way to transform your home.
+But over time, cabinets can start to look faded, damaged, or outdated with everyday use.
+Fortunately, our tips for painting kitchen cabinets is an easy way to transform your home.

 Below are some tips about cabinet painting.

 Start with a thorough cleaning using a sponge and a grease-cutting cleaner.
 A clean surface free of dirt and dust is essential.
 Then, sand the cabinets and prime them before getting started with the cabinet paint.

 There are many items needed for a DIY kitchen cabinet painting project.
 You’ll need sandpaper, wood filler, tape, primer, and paint.
 Tools that come in handy include buckets, tack cloths, mini rollers, foam rollers, paintbrushes, a putty knife, rubber gloves, eye protection, a dust mask, and a shop vacuum.

 The best paint for cabinets is one with a glossy finish.
 Glossy equals durable and cleanable.
 Oil-based paints offer an artistic look with noticeable brush strokes, but they often take up to a whole day to dry.
 Meanwhile, latex-based paints provide more even coverage and dry in just a couple of hours.

 Consider choosing a high-gloss finish paint for easy cleaning.
 To reduce paint odor in the house, use low-VOC paint.

 It’s also important to choose a cabinet paint color that complements your kitchen.
 However, your cabinet paint color doesn’t have to match these other surfaces exactly.
 A bit of contrast can make your room look more interesting.